CaveJohnson376/open-spaceflighters/README.md

 - esc - menu (not done yet)
 - C - change camera mode (not done yet)

+# How to run
+Releases are not available currently, so use Godot editor to run.

 # TODO:
-- Properly working mutliplayer
+- Mutliplayer fixes
-- Singleplayer
+- Singleplayer (maybe with saving and timewarp?)
 - Settings and stuff it affects
 - Translations
-- More planets
+- Planets
-- Procedurally-generated planets instead of static ones
+- - Moar planets
+- - Atmospherics
+- - Procedural graphics
+- - Oceans
+- - Procedural generation
 - Camera modes
+- Map view (where you can see all the rockets, planets and their movement vectors)
+- Screenshots
 - Public multiplayer servers
 - Dedicated server
+- Cross-platform support
 - 3D version